 I started selling and later marketing the gear I'd used in the lab: gene manipulation kits, HPLCs (High Pressure Liquid Chromatographs) and

 the like.
 To my astonishment, I'd found my passion - communicating complexity.

 Then in 2000, I swapped again, this time to IT.
 Aussie Biotech hadn't delivered much on its promise, yet IT was really booming.
 Sadly, I made the

 swap just before the tech crash.
 Oh well; life's rich tapestry.

 My darling brothers said I was a luddite – that I'd be ‘eaten alive in IT’ – but I switched anyway.

 In my first 2 weeks with my first IT employer (a small Aussie loyalty software company), I re-wrote their marketing collateral.
 Being new to IT,

-I had to prove myself first in sales, but I couldn't help myself: their content said nothing about what they actually did - and I had to fix
+I had to prove myself first in sales, but couldn't help myself: their content said nothing about what they actually did - and I was driven

 The same pattern